-Under the legislation, market studies can be initiated by the Minister of Commerce and Consumer Affairs or self-initiated by the Commission.
+Market studies can be initiated by the Minister of Commerce and Consumer Affairs or self-initiated by the Commission.
 In either case the initiator must be satisfied that it is in the public interest to do so.
 The Commission will assess the public interest by reference to the purpose of the Commerce Act, which is to promote competition in markets for the long-term benefit of consumers in New Zealand.

 What is the process for a market study?

-The initiator of the market study (the Minister or the Commission) will publish a terms of reference setting out the scope of the study and timeframe for completion.
+The initiator of the market study (the Minister or the Commission) will publish terms of reference setting out the scope of the study and timeframe for completion.
 The Commission is also likely to issue a call for information from interested parties.